chauff/IN4325/README.md

 ### Group projects

 The group projects follow each other.
-During the first 5 course weeks, the group tackles the core IR project (reproducing a research paper essentially), during the second 5 weeks of the course the group tackles the applied NLP project (which can but does not have to be a follow-up of the IR project).
+During the first 5 course weeks, the group tackles the [core IR project](projectCoreIR.md) (reproducing a research paper essentially), during the second 5 weeks of the course the group tackles the applied NLP project (which can but does not have to be a follow-up of the IR project).

 The group projects are tackled in teams of 2-3 students (this is a *tentative* number and subject to change, depending on the number of students signing up for the course).

 At the end of each project phase we will conduct a short interview (10-15 minutes per group) about the group project and its connection to the course content.
 Based on the project report and the interview, each member of the group receives a grade.
 We have two project phases, so each group will have one interview in week 5 (*tentatively*) and week 10 (*tentatively*).

+You are expected to work within the same group for both project parts.

 ### Peer reviews